-In this work we investigated the properties of collective modes in nonlinear compacton chains.
-For the classical compacton chains we find that the chain has sound modes which decay rather slowly due to nonlinear wave interactions with the rate $\gamma \propto q^{\beta}$ with $\beta \approx 5/3$ .
-This decay rate is in agreement with the generic result of decay of sound waves in one-dimensional nonlinear chains [3].
+In this work we investigated the properties of collective modes in strongly nonlinear chains.
+For the classical chains we find that the chain has sound-like modes which decay rather slowly due to nonlinear wave interactions with the rate $\gamma \propto q^{\beta}$ with $\beta \approx 5/3$ .
+This decay rate is in agreement with the generic result of the decay of sound waves in one-dimensional weakly nonlinear chains [3].

-On local scales the classical dynamics in such com-

-pacton chains is strongly chaotic.
+On local scales the classical dynamics in such strongly nonlinear chains is strongly chaotic.
 One could expect that this chaos may lead to nontrivial properties of quantized chains.
-However, our extensive numerical studies of quantum compacton vacuum show that it is characterized by low energy phonon excitations which are rather similar to those of a harmonic chain.
-The main difference is that the sound velocity of these phonon modes depends on an effective Planck constant as it is described by Eq.
+However, our extensive numerical studies of a quantum vacuum show that it is characterized by low-energy phonon excitations which are rather similar to those of a harmonic chain.
+The main difference is that the sound velocity of these phonon modes depends on a dimensionless Planck constant as it is described by Eq.
 (8).

 In a certain sense quantum effects suppress the signatures of classical chaos in the ground state.
 Such a phenomenon is known for quantum systems with a few degrees of freedom.
-For example, a ground state of a Sinai billiard can be rather well approximated by a Hartree-Fock trial function with one maximum so that the signatures of quantum chaos appear only in the semiclassical regime for highly excited states [22].
+For example, a ground state of a Sinai billiard can be rather well approximated by a Hartree-Fock trial function with one maximum so that the signatures of quantum chaos appear only in the semiclassical regime for highly excited states [34].
 This is more or less natural for systems with few degrees of freedom.
-Our case has infinite number of degrees of freedom but in spite of that the quantum compacton vacuum remains rather similar to a vacuum of a harmonic chain in which the oscillator frequency is dependent of an effective Planck constant.
-It is possible that certain signatures of such quasi-integrability at low energies find their manifestations in a slow chaotization of excitations in a quantum Newton's cradle observed in experiments [17].
-However, we should note that such a statement can be considered only on a qualitative level of rigor since the model (1) at n = 4 or 8 gives only an approximate description of ball interactions (see discussion at [15]).
+Our case has an infinite number of degrees of freedom, but in spite of that the quantum vacuum remains rather similar to a quantum vacuum of a harmonic chain in which the oscillator frequency is dependent of an dimensionless Planck constant.
+It is possible that certain signatures of such quasi-integrability at low energies find their manifestations in a slow chaotization of excitations in a quantum Newton's cradle observed in the experiments [21].
+However, we should note that such a statement can be considered only on a qualitative level of rigor since the model (1) at n = 4 or 8 gives only an approximate description of ball interactions (see discussion in Ref.
+[18]).